 This has a lot to do with the malls flanking Orchard Road.
 Most seemed to have left the “bulk” of the decoration job to Disney, and thus only placed up minimal decorations.

-Not to mention, none of these mall displays featured Disney characters or themes.
+Not to mention, none of these mall decorations featured Disney characters or themes.
 You don’t feel like you’re in a Disney world once you’re away from the roadside photo booths – this being a matter of steps.
-In other words, the “illusion” disappears quickly.
+In other words, the “illusion” quickly disappears.

 But, this is supposedly the first of a three-year partnership.
 Perhaps the organisers need some experience before they get the hang of it.
 Hopefully, next year’s Orchard Road Christmas lights would be more festive.
-More Christmas-y.
+More Christmas-y too.

 Read my other Festive Celebrations in Singapore posts.